Zialus/picard/ASSO-DOCS/Relatorio2.md

 --

-In order to represent the organization of this project, we created 5 UML diagrams for each of the 5 views of the 4 + 1 architectural view model.
+In order to represent the architecture of this project, we created 5 UML diagrams for each of the 5 views included in the 4 + 1 architectural view model.

 ### The 4 + 1 architectural view model